isaacoduh/larasandbox_one/README.md

-## CMS with Laravel and Vue
+## Data Management with Laravel and Ajax

-A content management application for a website owned by a ficticious product company.
-The idea is to build out a platform for the client to be able to manage certain parts of their static website.
+A simple laravel CRUD app using AJAX.
+The central idea is to create a simple app that can create and fetch data from database

 ## Key Learnings and Tools
-- PHP, Laravel, ES6 (Javascript), Vue
+- PHP, Laravel, JQuery, Ajax,